YorgosPs/Yorgos-Psarellis/Research.md

 * #### Learning how Bacteria move  with Neural Networks
 Chemotaxis is the ability of bacteria to direct multicellular motion along chemical gradients [1].
 This phenomenon is central to environmental, medical and agricultural processes.
 For this project, I trained Neural Networks that *learn* Chemotactic PDEs, and when integrated, can reproduce and predict bacterial density profiles.
 This has been done in the following cases:
   * Black-box PDE models
-  * Gray-box PDE models
+  * Gray-box PDE models (Closures)
   * Partial information - second order models
+And with many kinds of datasets:
+  * Data from PDE simulations
-  * Data from Monte-Carlo simulations (agent-based models)
+  * Data from Monte-Carlo simulations (agent-based model)
-  * Sparse, experimental data
+  * Sparse, Noisy experimental data

 <img src="NNPDE1.gif" width="400"/>